-term.
-Brian and his family have been active in the Manhasset-Lakeville Water and Fire District for over 50 years.
+Commissioner Steven Flynn (center) was recently sworn in for his third term.
+Steven and his family have been active in the Manhasset-Lakeville Water and Fire District for over 30 years.
 His institutional knowledge continues to be an asset to the District.
-Pictured here with fellow Commissioners Mark Sauvigne (left) and Steven Flynn (center).
+Steve (center) is pictured here with fellow Commissioners Mark Sauvigne (left) and Brian Morris (right).